Just to catch everyone up on our Thanksgiving unit last week:

 During math we’ve been learning about shapes and how to design patterns.
 We created a native american head and shirt.
 Then we used real pattern block to practice making our own design for the shirts.
 Then we used paper pattern blocks that we glued to decorate the Wompanoag’s shirt.
 Last we counted how many of each pattern block we used and wrote it on the recording sheet.
 You can find a FREE COPY of this activity here.

-Posted by danielalaska in Geometry, holidays, Math, Native Americans, Pilgrims, Shapes, Social Studies, Thanksgiving Tags: activities, art, geometry, Kindergarten, math, Native Americans, patterns, Pilgrims, shapes, Thanksgiving
+Posted by zelbic in Geometry, holidays, Math, Native Americans, Pilgrims, Shapes, Social Studies, Thanksgiving Tags: activities, art, geometry, Kindergarten, math, Native Americans, patterns, Pilgrims, shapes, Thanksgiving

 Today we learned about the first Thanksgiving by reading The Pilgrim’s First Thanksgiving by Ann McGovern, and we retold the first thanksgiving by putting pictures back into the correct order.
 The First Thanksgiving Sequence activity can be found here.